Chronic Beryllium Disease:

-Diagnosis of CBD begins with a beryllium lymphocyte proliferation test (BeLPT).
-The BeLPT is a test that helps determine if your immune system reacts to beryllium as a foreign substance -- this reaction creates abnormal BeLPT results.
-In individuals who do not have beryllium sensitization or CBD the immune system does not respond to beryllium in any manner, which produces normal BeLPT results.
+Diagnosis of CBD begins with a blood test called a beryllium lymphocyte proliferation test (BeLPT).
+The BeLPT is a test that helps determine if your immune system reacts to beryllium as a foreign substance — this reaction results in an abnormal BeLPT.
+In individuals who do not have beryllium sensitization or CBD, the immune system does not respond to beryllium in any manner, and they have normal BeLPT results.

 Individuals with two or more abnormal BeLPT results are considered to have “confirmed beryllium sensitization” and are encouraged to undergo further evaluation to determine if they have CBD.
-Individuals with other combinations of non-normal test results, such as an abnormal and a borderline BeLPT, may also be candidates for further evaluation.
-This medical evaluation typically includes an appointment with a physician familiar with the health effects of beryllium, exercise tolerance testing, pulmonary function testing, a chest x-ray or CT scan, blood work, and diagnostic bronchoscopy with biopsy and lavage (lung washing).
+Individuals with other combinations of non-normal test results, such as an abnormal and a borderline BeLPT or three borderline test results, should also be candidates for further medical testing.
+This medical evaluation typically includes an appointment with a physician familiar with the health effects of beryllium, exercise tolerance testing, pulmonary function testing, a chest X-ray or CT scan, blood work and diagnostic bronchoscopy with biopsy and lavage (lung washing).
 The types of testing your physician performs may differ based on your overall health.
 Based on the results of the tests, your physician will likely be able to determine if you have CBD.